tonsky/rum/README.md

 ### Optimizing with shouldComponentUpdate

-If you component accepts only immutable data structures as arguments, it might be a good idea to add `rum.core/static` mixin:
+If your component accepts only immutable data structures as arguments, it might be a good idea to add `rum.core/static` mixin:

 ```clojure
 (rum/defc label < rum/static [n text]